 Love is steady, patient and rooted in truth.
 Lust may feel powerful, but it often lacks the depth to endure.

-The more you grow in understanding, the more clearly you will see—not only others, but yourself.
+The more you grow in understanding, the more clearly you will see—not only others but yourself.
 And that clarity will guide your choices in a way that aligns with your values and your faith.

 A Prayer for Discernment and Clarity

 “Lord, help me see clearly beyond my emotions.
 Give me wisdom to recognize what is true and what is not.
+Guard my heart from confusion, impulsive decisions and anything that distracts me from Your truth.
 Guide my heart toward love that reflects You and help me walk away from anything that leads me in the wrong direction.
-Strengthen my understanding and lead me with clarity in every decision.
-Amen.”

 More Articles to Reflect On